bbbbbr/canyon-racer/README.md

 Assets:
   - Some canyon tiles are variations on this tileset: [sondanielson](https://sondanielson.itch.io/gameboy-simple-rpg-tileset).
 CCA License
   - Ship tiles are variations on this tileset: [Jerom](https://opengameart.org/content/retro-spaceships).
 CC-BY-3 License.
   - Title Logo letter shapes are re-stylized versions of the [Vermin Vibes 1989](https://nalgames.com/fonts/vermin-vibes-1989) font.
 Purchased Business Lite license.
-Non-transferrable to other parties.
+Non-transferable to other parties.

 Docs & Tools:
   - [Pan Docs](https://gbdev.io/pandocs/) are a useful resource